whiteh4cker-tr/grammar-llm/chrome-extension/README.md

 4. The selected text will appear in the popup
 5. Click **"Check Grammar"** to analyze the text
 6. Review suggestions and:
-   - Click **"Apply"** on individual suggestions to update the text in the popup
    - Click **"Copy Corrected"** to copy the fully corrected text to clipboard
 7. Use the **refresh button** to get newly selected text from the page